 Smell that?
 The cinnamon pastries, the pumpkin spice lattes, the leather footballs?
 Mmm…fall is coming.
 Are you ready!
 Have you purchased your season tickets to your favorite team?
 Have you put away your tank tops and flip flops and pulled out your coats and boots?
 Have you changed your sheets from cotton to flannel to help you stay cozy when the temperatures drop?

 Have you examined your home’s carbon monoxide detector?

-Carbon monoxide, as published by the CDC, is generated by stoves, fireplaces, gas ranges, and furnaces.
+Carbon monoxide, as published by the CDC, is produced by stoves, fireplaces, gas ranges, and furnaces.
 The odorless, colorless gas is often called the silent killer because it’s practically undetectable unless you have a carbon monoxide detector.

-To keep your loved ones safe and warm all winter, call Service Experts Heating & Air Conditioning today at 352-414-4006to schedule your Fall Precision tune-up, or set up a free in-home estimate for a new, energy-efficient heating and cooling system.
+To keep your loved ones safe and warm all winter, call Service Experts Heating & Air Conditioning today at 352-414-4006to schedule your Fall Precision tune-up, or set up a complimentary in-home estimate for a new, energy-efficient heating and cooling system.